g0morra/wp-file-upload/readme.txt

 * It supports filters and actions before and after file upload, so that programmers can extend the plugin and make it cooperate with other plugins.
 * It contains a visual editor for customizing the plugin easily and without any knowledge of shortcodes or programming
 * It supports logging of upload events or management of files, which can be viewed by admins through the Dashboard.
-* It includes a file browser in the Dashboard, from where admins can view the uploaded file and manage them.
+* It includes a file browser in the Dashboard, from where admins can view the uploaded files and manage them.

 The plugin is translated in the following languages: